 So what is absolutely necessary?
 Other than a pump (obviously), that answer pretty much depends on you.
 Some women will have oversupply and will spend $0 on supplements like fenugreek or blessed thistle, while others might spend $100 a month on nursing teas and lactation cookies.
 Some women might need lanolin or coconut oil in order to be able to pump without pain, and others won’t need anything.

-One important thing to consider in the cost of breastfeeding is that many of the things you buy are up-front costs for the first baby that you won’t have with any additional children you have.
+One important thing to consider in the cost of pumping and breastfeeding is that many of the things you buy are up-front costs for the first baby that you won’t have with any additional children you have.
 To feed my second and third babies, my only expenses were the consumable things in the above list, such as lanolin, breast pads, and breast milk freezer bags.